 copy the content…

 Google makes some exceptions for developers, embedding Maps into other websites, educational purposes, and certain other uses, but makes no exceptions that mention reviews.
 Even if Google allowed copying and pasting reviews, the content also belongs to the original poster, who might not approve of their review being used in other materials.

 How Do I Get More Google Reviews?

-Now that you know what you can and can’t do to get reviews according to Google’s review policies, here are a few tips to help stay within these guidelines.
+Now that you know what you can and can’t do to get reviews according to Google’s review policies, here are a few tips to help stay within these review guidelines.

 - When asking for Google reviews, make an honest request and simply state that your customers’ input is valuable.

 - It’s helpful to arrange review requests around particular events, such as when a customer uses a product or service for a particular amount of time or perhaps when they make a repeat purchase or visit.